-Anyway, the very fact that the cannabis pollen was found on the mummy of Ramses II must have something to do with health benefits of using weed; the all-famous pharaoh made it to 96 years of age while average Egyptians usually died in their thirties or forties.
+How to cannabis and sleep relate to each other?
+Well, there are some things we now.
+For instance, people have been smoking weed for centuries, and they have been doing it for several reasons.
+Pain management, inflammation, autoimmune disorders, skin care, nausea relief, sleep deprivation – you name it.
+The very fact that cannabis pollen was found on the mummy of Ramses II must have something to do with health benefits of using weed.
+That famous pharaoh made it to 96 years of age while average Egyptians usually died in their thirties or forties.

-And speaking of sleep deprivation, cannabis can improve the quality of your sleep big time.
-If you enjoy a toke or two before bed, your reasons are probably simple – you just fall asleep like a child after baking in the dark.
+But if someone is suffering from of sleep deprivation, cannabis can improve the quality of sleep.
+If you enjoy a toke or two before bed, you may find it much easier to fall asleep and stay asleep.

 But how exactly does cannabis affect your sleep?
-How to get the most out of your herbal nightcap?
+And more importantly, how to get the most out of your herbal nightcap?

 Cannabis and Sleep: How Does Weed Improve Your Sleep?

 Cannabis can improve your sleep on several levels, all of which are associated with the interaction between phytocannabinoids and the human endocannabinoid system.
-It’s mostly THC and CBD that show great promise in improving the quality of sleep and treating different disorders related to sleep deprivation.
+It’s mostly THC and CBD that show great promise in improving the quality of sleep.
+These substances are also what help treat different disorders related to sleep deprivation.

 Here’s how your body and brain benefit from the nighttime use of weed:

-- You will fall asleep faster, as THC reduces the time it takes to fall asleep by an hour on average.
-Nonetheless, it’s worth to note that the less is more when it comes to THC, as too much of the cannabinoid may counteract the effect.
+- You may fall asleep faster, as THC reduces the time it takes to fall asleep by an hour on average.
+Nonetheless, it’s worth noting that the less is more when it comes to THC.
+Too much of the cannabinoid may counteract the effect.

-- The use of THC or CBD before bed ensures longer period of undisturbed sleep.
+- The use of THC or CBD before bed ensures a longer period of undisturbed sleep.